nathanfx330/piper-forge/readme.md

 * This is **experimental**: results may vary depending on dataset size and GPU resources
 * Phase separation ensures Piper focuses on linguistic modeling, while BigVGAN learns waveform realism
 * You can pause / resume fine-tuning without losing progress
+* Testing shows that batch size makes a difference in stability and quality.
+Please adjust this number until you fill 80% of VRAM

 **Goal:** Produce studio-quality, realistic TTS that surpasses Piper’s ceiling, while keeping the acoustic model intact.